lumeland/lume.land/docs/advanced/the-data-model.md

 }
 ```

-If the file has additional variables, like a front matter, they are added to the
+If the file has additional variables, like front matter, they are added to the
 `Data` object:

 ```md